 Urban's Program Manager, in conjunction with our Joint Venture Partner, maintained close coordination with SEPTA’s Capital and Operations Departments, the designer, contractors, community, and SEPTA riders.
 Construction for this terminal was performed while maintaining accessibility and service for the more than 50,000 commuters who pass through the facility daily.
-The Frankford Transportation Center (FTC) Program consisted of five overlapping projects.
+The program consisted of five overlapping projects.

-Quality assurance, safety, and community relations were essential elements of the program management services, in addition to the usual tasks that are included in construction management.
+Quality assurance, safety, and community relations were essential elements of our program management services.
 Urban substantiated the inspection and certification of material before it was shipped to the terminal, as well as the quality of the installation processes.
 The program required constructing a major terminal facility for the Market/Frankford Elevated line in a confined space with little room for storage of material and equipment.
 At the same time, service was maintained for 16 separate bus and trackless trolley routes that interchange with the elevated line at the terminal, requiring close coordination with SEPTA’s bus operations.